DocumentWDP-10

 5. Background Colors#

-Light, subtle backgrounds for badges, chips, and callout boxes on light themes:
+Light, subtle backgrounds for badges, chips, and callout boxes on light themes.
+Values are from Radix Colors step 3:

 SeverityBackground HexRGBSwatchUsage

-Dark, muted backgrounds for badges, chips, and callout boxes on dark themes:
+Dark, muted backgrounds for badges, chips, and callout boxes on dark themes.
+Values are from Radix Colors dark scale step 3:

 SeverityBackground HexRGBSwatchUsage